 Babbel can add value depending on the language you’re studying.
 Still, because each program is developed alone, the quality and depth of the courses may differ.

 For instance, one of the best-developed courses with extensive lessons is Spanish, which is worth the monthly cost.
-But if you aim for any other languages, it depends, and quality also differs.
+But if you aim for other languages, it depends, and the quality varies.

 Yet, its usefulness is limited.
 Babbel distinguishes itself as a helpful language-learning guide and supplement.